daattali/beautiful-jekyll/_posts/2020-02-03-teach-python-and-r.md

 <img src="../img/mds-language-overview.png">

-<font color="gray"> Distribution of the R and Python programming languages across the University of British Columbia's Master of Data Science program courses.</font>
+**Figure 1.** Distribution of the R and Python programming languages across the University of British Columbia's Master of Data Science program courses.</font>

 MDS has spent a significant amount of time considering which tools to teach to enable students to work harmoniously in both R & Python, as well as how to blend these languages within a data science project.
 Below we list the tools that we teach in the program for working in **both** R & Python, as well as some we specifically use for blending between the two languages within a single project: